+For many physical systems their respective current state at some given time t can be characterized by an explicit function w(t).

-Many physical systems can be characterized by their state w(t) that they are currently in for a time parameter t.
-The set of all states has the structure of a space where nearby points correspond to similar states.
-Additionally, one encounters constraints that reduce the total state space to a subspace of admissible states.
+The set of all possible states a system may attain has the structure of a space where nearby points correspond to similar states.
+Additionally, one usually encounters non-linear constraints that reduce the total space of possible states to a subspace of admissible states.
 Mathematically this situation is modeled within the setting of differential geometry by considering the space of admissible states to be an m-dimensional regular submanifold M of a larger ambient space \mathbb{R}^k .
-Here m is the number of degrees of freedom for the physical system, while k is chosen sufficiently large in order to capture all relevant parameters of the model under investigation.
-Moreover, the aforementioned constraints are expressed as equations in the state variables, allowing us to define M implicitly as the zero set of a sufficiently regular function, see e.g. [10]:
+Here m is the number of degrees of freedom for the physical system, while k is chosen sufficiently large to capture all relevant parameters of the model under investigation.
+Moreover, the aforementioned constraints are expressed as equations in the state variables, thereby defining M implicitly as the zero set of a sufficiently smooth function by where zero is assumed to be a regular value, i.e. that the differential df_w is surjective at all points $w \in M$, implying that Mis embedded in \mathbb{R}^k as a regular differentiable submanifold of dimension m, having a tangent space of dimension m at any of its points.
+Note that assuming zero to be a regular value does not impose a severe restriction in practice as a wellknown theorem of Sard assures that singular values form a set of measure zero, see, e.g. [8].
+Sard's theorem also implies that adding any arbitrarily small vector to f will mostly yield a new function where zero will be a regular value.